 In our highly competitive world, there will always be businesses that will readily fight for the same target customer base.

-With this knowledge, you can plan your action to develop your industry niche and strategise to prevent your competition from luring your customers away.
+With this knowledge, you can plan your action to develop your industry niche and strategize to prevent your competition from luring your customers away.

-Ultimately, your logo and what it symbolizes to clients can be your most powerful advantage.
+Ultimately, your logo, mission statement and what your brand stands for can be your most powerful advantage.

 Know where you sit in the industry and focus on being the best player there.